 Alert: If you sold stock, such as company shares acquired from equity comp, at a loss to harvest the losses and soon afterward repurchased the same stock, you may have triggered a "wash sale."
 This is reported differently on Form 8949 (see the FAQ on this topic).

 For guidance on the tax-return reporting for sales of shares acquired through stock compensation, including annotated diagrams of Form 8949 and Schedule D, see the section Reporting Company Stock Sales in this website's Tax Center.

 The flat supplemental wage rate for federal income tax withholding on stock compensation is based on the seven brackets.
-For amounts up to $1 million it is linked to the third lowest rate (22%).
-For amounts over $1 million it is linked to the highest rate (37%).
+For amounts up to $1 million in a tax year it is linked to the third lowest rate (22%).
+For amounts in excess of $1 million in a tax year it is linked to the highest rate (37%).

-As shown by the table below, depending on the tax bracket for your total income the 22% rate of withholding may not cover the actual taxes you owe on the additional taxable income from stock compensation in 2018.
-Unless you paid estimated taxes or put money aside to cover the expected shortfall, be prepared to pay more taxes with your return.
+As shown by the table below, the 22% rate of withholding may not cover the actual taxes you will owe on the additional taxable income from stock compensation.
+You must therefore know the tax bracket for your total income.
+Assess the need to put money aside for payment with your tax return, or pay estimated taxes.

 |RATE||TAXABLE INCOME (SINGLE)||TAXABLE INCOME (JOINT)|

 |12%||$10,275 to $41,775||$20,550 to $83,550|

 |22%||$41,775 to $89,075||$83,550 to $178,150|

 |24%||$89,075 to $170,050||$178,150 to $340,100|